magefan/module-blog/README.md

   * **IMPORTANT!** [Magefan Community Extension](https://github.com/magefan/module-community) >= 2.0.4 .
 Please install this extension first if you use installation via FTP.

 ## What you should know about reviews on our competitor websites?
-  - Yep, we so good that your competitor use our reviews :-) [Please check](https://magefan.com/blog/what-you-should-know-about-reviews-at-mageplaza-website).
+  Yep!!!
+We so good that your competitor use our reviews :-) [Please check](https://magefan.com/blog/what-you-should-know-about-reviews-at-mageplaza-website).
 <a href="https://magefan.com/blog/what-you-should-know-about-reviews-at-mageplaza-website">
           <img
             src="https://magefan.com/media/wysiwyg/Blog/mpl3.png"